 The National Vaccine Information Center, which claims to be the largest "awareness" non-profit opposing vaccines, actually gets almost half of its funding from corporations.
 And their largest corporate benefactor is the osteopath Joe Mercola, head of a $100 million empire that sells alternatives to medicine for nearly everything.
 And who funds lots of groups opposed to science, from medicine to food.

 Mercola is a legend in the anti-vaccine community, an American version of Andrew Wakefield.
 Like Wakefield, Mercola has a competitor to vaccines, in his case it's supplements.
 Mercola is an Osteopath, not a Medical Doctor, and his claims are bordering on voodoo.
 He has a $100 million empire selling alternatives to medicine.
-Because FDA has been lax this century - any food can call itself any other food these days - Mercola has only gotten off with warnings when he tried to claim his special tanning bed prevented cancer or his branded vitamins prevent other diseases.
+Because FDA has been lax this century - any food can call itself any other food these days - Mercola has somehow only gotten off with warnings and $5 million penalties when he tried to claim his special tanning bed prevented cancer or his branded vitamins prevent other diseases.